Best Eye Creams for Men Over 40: 12 Years of Testing

 4-Blu Atlas Brightening Eye Cream

-The Blu Atlas Eye Cream is one of the more recent additions to my routine, but it didn’t take long to impress me.
-The texture is smooth and almost silky, not the thickest eye cream on this list, but very well balanced.
+Blu Atlas is one of the more recent additions to my routine, but it didn’t take long to impress me.
+The texture is smooth and almost silky — not the thickest eye cream on this list, but very well balanced.
 It absorbs quickly and never leaves the under-eye area shiny, which makes it ideal for daytime use.
-On me, it also sits really well through the day without that heavy, creasy feeling some eye creams can give.
+On me, it also sits comfortably through the day without that heavy, creasy feeling some eye creams can give.

-If you like modern, clean-feeling skincare and want something that sits comfortably between treatment and comfort, this is an excellent choice.
+If you like modern, clean-feeling skincare and want something that sits somewhere between “treatment” and “comfort”, this is an excellent choice.

 Pros